 Will's Historic Art Tour

 To finish off my requirements for my "Fine Arts" degree last year I had to take a year of Art History.
 Figuring I knew all I ever wanted to know about art, plus the fear of falling asleep while watching endless slides in class, I delayed these classes to the very end of my program.
 Much to my total and utter amazement, I found out that I indeed knew NOTHING about Art History, and was quite quickly converted to having an obsessive compulsive fascination with understanding the history of great art.

-Having poo-pooed most Prehistoric, Ancient, and Egyptian art in the past, as well as a lot of Religious art, Renaissance art and Modern art, I realized how much I had missed out when I had the opportunity to see this stuff on previous trips, and on the other hand what I had missed out on realizing the historical significance and meaning of many great pieces of art that I did see.
+Having poo-pooed most Prehistoric, Ancient, and Egyptian art in the past, as well as a lot of Religious, Renaissance, and Modern art, I realized how much I had missed out when I had the opportunity to see this stuff on previous trips, and on the other hand what I had missed out in realizing the historical significance and meaning of many great pieces of art that I did see.
 As a result, I was determined to go back to western art centers and see for myself these pieces of art and architecture with a newly gained perspective.

-Going through my text books, I identified all of the 150 or so pieces of art and architecture that we studied, that are located in Rome, Paris and London, and I plan to see them all (I know - kind of ambitious.)
-I also did quite a bit of extensive research over the past year to educate myself more, and created a number of background papers to prepare me for the trip.
+Going through my text books, I've identified 150+ pieces of art and architecture that we studied, that are located in Rome, Paris and London, and I plan eventually to see them all.
+I also did quite a bit of extensive research over the past couple of years to educate myself more, and created a number of background papers to prepare me for the trip.